smasonmalik/Bank_tech_test/README.md

 ## Overview
-A small pogramme to manage deposits, withdrawls and statements into a bank account Each line of the statement is transaction on the account, itemising the date of transaction, debit/credit amount and the account balance after the transaction.
+A small pogramme to manage deposits, withdrawls into a bank account and associated statement of account.

+Each line of the statement is transaction on the account, itemising the date of transaction, debit/credit amount and the account balance after the transaction.

 Although not specified explicitly the account is created with a starting balance of 0.
-This is sete as a constant and can be amended as required.
+This is set as a constant and can be amended as required.
 Addionally, it was assumed that their is no overdraft on the default account.
 As such a withdrawl that would result in the account balance being less tehan 0 is blocked.
 However, this can also be amended by changing the OVERDRAFT_LIMIT constant

 Depending on client specification, the code could be improved by storing the information of each transaction (date, amount, balance) as individual items, rather than a single long string.
-If this was implemented then the formatting of the statement could be seperated into a new class.
-However, as it stands the specification does not require the individual elements of each transaction to be accesed
+However, as it stands the specification does not require the individual elements of each transaction to be accesed.

 ### Setup